 Financial terms for nonexclusive license grants including license grants to research-tool technologies can vary widely.
-These licenses would not have all the elaborate terms described above, but rather would have a fixed annual fee-type structure or even have a one-time "fully paid-up" financial structure.
-Table 14.6 gives some ranges of financial terms for exclusive licenses.
+These licenses would not have all the elaborate terms described earlier but rather would have a fixed annual fee-type structure or even have a one-time "fully paid-up" financial structure.
+Table 15.6 gives some ranges of financial terms for exclusive licenses.
+Note that while these terms are typical ranges, when an AMC has a clinical candidate that is being licensed, as in the case of gene therapy with Adeno-associated virus (AAV) vectors being the clinical candidates, the up-fronts can be in the millions.